Precautions for Boat Owners

 - Check your lease or storage rental agreement with the marina or storage area.
 Know your responsibilities and liabilities as well as those of the marina.

-- Consolidate all records, including insurance policies, a recent photo of your vessel, boat lease agreement with the marina or storage area, and telephone numbers of appropriate authorities (i.e., harbor master, Coast Guard, insurance agent, etc.) and keep them in your possession.
+- Consolidate all records, including insurance policies, a recent photo of your vessel, Hull Identification Number (HIN#) boat lease agreement with the marina or storage area, and telephone numbers of appropriate authorities (i.e., harbor master, Coast Guard, insurance agent, etc.) and keep them in your possession.

 - Maintain an inventory of both the items removed and those left on board.
-Items of value should be marked so that they can be readily identified, if dispersed by the storm.
+Take photos of everything and email to yourself.
+Log model and serial numbers.

 - Be sure your tow vehicle is capable of properly and adequately moving the boat.
 Check your trailer: tires, bearings and axle should all be in good condition.